ten-protocol/ten-whitepaper/pobi.md

     pass
 ```

-_Note that these rules are subject to tweaking based on real life experience._
+_Note that these rules are subject to adjustment based on production observations._